krishauser/GEMstack/README.md

     - 🟩 `entrypoint`: The entrypoint that launches all onboard behavior.
 Configured by settings in 'run'.
     - 🟩 `executor`: Base classes for executors.
     - 🟩 `log_replay`: A generic component that replays from a log.
-    - 🟧 `multiprocess_execution`: Component executors that work in separate process
+    - 🟨 `multiprocess_execution`: Component executors that work in separate process.
+(Stdout logging not done yet.
+Still hangs on exception.)

+  - `visualization/`: Visualization components on-board the vehicle
+    - 🟨 `mpl_visualization`: Matplotlib visualization

   - `interface/`: Defines interfaces to vehicle hardware and simulators.
     - 🟩 `gem`: Base class for the Polaris GEM e2 vehicle.